 In Gaelic, it’s known as báirín breac or ‘speckled loaf.’
 Traditionally, a ring, a penny, a pea, or a small piece of clothing was baked into the Cake, and each item had a special significance for the person who discovered it in their slice of Cake.
 Nowadays, it’s usually just a ring that is added to the batter.

 The recipe for a perfect Barmbrack is like the traditional Italian recipes: every Irish family has its own, and it’s pretty hard to find the perfect one.

-I’ve been using the following recipes for years now and it partially comes from a friend of mine from the Kerry region and partially from my experience while baking: the result is a soft and rich dough you can really have for breakfast or as a snack buttered and, eventually, toasted as well.
+I’ve been using the following recipes for years now, and it partially comes from a friend of mine from the Kerry region and partly from my experience while baking: the result is a soft and rich dough you can have for breakfast or as a snack buttered and, eventually, toasted as well.